Formative And Summative Assessment: The Differences Explained For Teachers

 In the moment assessment can take many forms:

-• Perhaps you are using a hinge question in a class discussion to assess where you need to pitch the independent work or group work, or which children require further support.
+• Perhaps you are using a hinge question in a class discussion to assess where you need to pitch the independent, group, or whole class work, or which children require further support.

-• You could be use ‘exit tickets’ to assess children’s understanding at the end of a lesson
+• You could use exit tickets to assess children’s understanding at the end of a lesson.

 Ask yourself:

-• If your assessment shows that children are secure, then how are you going to deepen their learning?
+• If your assessment shows that children are secure, how will you deepen their learning?

-• If your assessment shows that children have some misconceptions, then how are you going to support these?
+• If your assessment shows that children have some misconceptions, how will you address these?

 Formative assessment examples and ideas